Aidan4478D/ECE467/notes/quiz3_notes.md

 - how is multi-head attention different from normal? why do we use it?
 - why are positional encodings important? what do they tell us and why is it okay if they're only added to the input?
 - how does BERT differ from ELMo?
+- what is BERT's first training objective
+    - involves randomly masking some tokens and then system tries to predict them based on their context
+- what is BERT's second pre-training objective/task
+    - system learns to predict whether the second sentence is the actual follow up sentence to the first
+- why do we not replace all masked tokens with [MASK]
+    - creates a mismatch between pre-training and fine-tuning since the [MASK] token does not appear during fine tuning
+- how is BERT different than ELMo in fine-tuning?
+    - unlike ELMo, the parameters learned during pretraining are not frozen so during fine-tuning, all BERT parameters are adjusted
+- why is fine tuning preferable?
+    - less expensive to train as you just take the big ass pretrained shit and then tune it to what you need
+- what is one of the BERT subsidiaries and how does it differ from BERT?
+    - RoBERTa uses 10x more pretraining data, trains for more epochs, and gets rid of the next sentence prediction (NSP) objective

 ### Transformers